 Dental Records – who is entitled to access them?

-Our dental clients often contact us with questions regarding the disclosure of dental records to people other than the patient.
-Dental practices will receive requests from family members, other dentists, external organisation such as social services and coroners and sometimes even the police during the course of a criminal investigation.
+The rules surrounding the access and retention of dental records can be complex, and dental practices will often receive requests from family members, other dentists, and external organisations such as social services and coroners and sometimes even the police during a criminal investigation.

-If you receive a request from an external body, such as the police or social services, in respect of a living patient’s records, you must consider this carefully before disclosing anything.
+If you receive a request from an external body, such as the police or social services, concerning a living patient’s records, you must consider this carefully before disclosing anything.

-If another dentist or health care professional requests the notes, then you will need to satisfy yourself that the patient has consented to disclosure to this third party, in accordance with GDPR and your professional duties of confidentiality.
+If another dentist or health care professional requests the notes, then you will need to satisfy yourself that the patient has consented to disclosure to this third party in accordance with GDPR and your professional duties of confidentiality.

-2. Any person who may have a claim arising out of the patient’s death.
+- Any person who may have a claim arising out of the patient’s death.

-You do not need to provide access to all of the dental records when requested by the above, only information that is relevant to any claim being pursued.
+You do not need to provide access to all the dental records when requested by the above, only information that is relevant to any claim being pursued.
 This may require you to obtain from the requester more information as to why the request is being made so you can determine what information should be provided.

 You may also receive a request to access the notes of a deceased patient from a coroner (or procurator fiscal in Scotland).
 As they have a legal obligation placed on them to investigate the death, you must provide them with access to the records.

 You may also be asked by the police to provide certain information to help identify a body.
 In these circumstances disclosure would be justified as being in the public interests.
 Remember GDPR applies only to living data subjects and so would not be relevant here.

-- Make sure you understand what is being requested and why;
+- Make sure you understand what is being requested and why

-- Satisfy yourself that the person making the requests is who they say they are;
+- Satisfy yourself that the person making the requests is who they say they are

-- Train staff to ensure they understand GDPR and patient confidentiality and can identify when a request for information is being made;
+- Train staff to ensure they understand GDPR and patient confidentiality and can identify when a request for information is being made

-- Don’t be bullied by officials, who claim to have a right to access, but are unable to identify the lawful basis for disclosure;
+- Don’t be bullied by officials, who claim to have a right to access, but are unable to identify the lawful basis for disclosure

-- Where applicable try to seek the patient’s consent to the disclosure first;
+- Where applicable try to seek the patient’s consent to the disclosure first

-- Always consider the wishes of the patient, whether living or deceased;
+- Always consider the wishes of the patient, whether living or deceased

-- Make a clear note on the file of any decisions made and why.
+- Make a clear note on the file of any decisions made and why